 The result of the referendum was overwhelmingly in favour of adopting the Neighbourhood Plan with 86% of votes in favour.
 The declaration of result can be downloaded at the following link:

 What is a Neighbourhood Plan?

-Madeley Parish Council is producing a Neighbourhood Plan for the parish to guide the planning and future development of the area up to 2037.
-The Neighbourhood Plan will cover the whole Parish including Madeley, Madeley Heath, Onneley and Leycett (see Map of Designated Area).
-It will enable the local community to refine the adopted Core Strategy, and give local people more say in where new development goes and what kind of development is allowed including protecting key assets and local green spaces.
+Madeley Parish Council produced the Neighbourhood Plan for the parish to guide the planning and future development of the area up to 2037.
+The Neighbourhood Plan covers the whole Parish including Madeley, Madeley Heath, Onneley and Leycett (see Map of Designated Area).
+It enabled the local community to refine the adopted Core Strategy, and give local people more say in where new development goes and what kind of development is allowed including protecting key assets and local green spaces.

 Neighbourhood Plans introduced by the Localism Act in 2011 are produced by local people.
 The opinions of all residents and stakeholders of the Parish are an essential part of developing the plan and these are obtained through consultation exercises and the Plan is only brought into force after a majority vote by residents in a local referendum.